 Fatigue is the most common side-effect of chemotherapy, and the most overwhelming.
 Patients who have experienced fatigue from chemotherapy describe it as distressing and say it filters through to every part of their lives.
 Even sleep doesn’t make it better, but the degree of fatigue will decrease until the next treatment.

 While fatigue is the most common, hair loss is often the first chemotherapy side effect that comes to mind.
 Chemotherapy drugs kill fast-growing cells, typical in cancer, but they also damage normal fast-growing cells.
 Hair follicles are one example of normal fast-growing cells.
 It is impossible to know how much.
 Most of the time, hair loss begins after a few weeks of treatment.
-A sensitivity of the scalp is normal, and hair typically starts to grow back before the treatment ends.
+Sensitivity of the scalp is normal, and hair typically starts to grow back before the treatment ends.
 A cooling cap may help in reducing the risk of hair loss.
 A “cranial prosthesis” (wig) can help with a patient’s self-consciousness of hair loss.

 Bruising & Bleeding